 The Company has credit facilities with various banks, to finance general corporate needs, which are being renewed in accordance with the Company's finance needs.
 The facilities are mainly comprised of short-term loans.
-During the first quarter of 2019, the Company achieved significant improvements in cost, which further improved in the second quarter of the year.
+During the first quarter of 2019, the Company achieved significant improvements in cost, which further improved in the second and third quarters of the year.

-No other significant movements occurred in borrowings during the six-month period ended 30 June 2019.
+No other significant movements occurred in borrowings during the nine-month period ended 30 September 2019.